evandisoft/RedOnion/Kerbalui/DevReadme.md

 One remaining one is that different sets of events are sent in Windows, as opposed to Linux (haven't tested on OSX).

-So I have a special system for dealing with these events which I won't describe, but is the purpose of the `ConsumeAndMarkNextCharEvent` and `ConsumeMarkedCharEvent` calls in `Kerbalui.Util.GUILibUtil.cs`
+So I have a special system for dealing with these events which I won't describe for now, but is the purpose of the `ConsumeAndMarkNextCharEvent` and `ConsumeMarkedCharEvent` calls in `Kerbalui.Util.GUILibUtil.cs`